 1-3 Diogenous St, Plaka

 In one of the oldest buildings in Plaka (built in the mid-19th century), the Museum of Greek Folk Musical Instruments commemorates the rich history of musicology and instrument-making in Greece.
-More than half of the collection of Fivos Anoyanakis (a musicologist and collector born in 1912) is on display, grouped according to instrument type: membranophones (drums & tambourines), aerophones (flutes & bagpipes), chordophones (lutes, guitars and mandolins) and idiophones (bells & cymbals).
+Many of the artefacts are from Fivos Anoyanakis (a musicologist born in 1915 whose collection was one of the most important in Europe), grouped according to instrument type: membranophones (drums & tambourines), aerophones (flutes & bagpipes), chordophones (lutes, guitars and mandolins) and idiophones (bells & cymbals).

 Museum of Ancient Greek Technology